sablier-labs/docs/docs/contracts/v2/reference/core/types/library.LockupDynamic.md

 ### Range

-Range struct used as a field in the lockup pro stream.
+Range struct used as a field in the lockup dynamic stream.

 ```solidity
 struct Range {